chrissuu/bleu_fix/_posts/2024-03-17-counting-to-infinity.md

 #### Example 1

 Let's say box 1 has {1,2,3} and box 2 has {red, blue, green}.
-Since we can give red the label "1", blue the label "2", and green the label "3", the two things have the same size!
+Since we can give red the label "1", blue the label "2", and green the label "3", the two boxes have the same size!

 But if box 1 has {1,2,3} and box 2 has {red, blue, green, yellow}, then we can't give yellow a label!
 So the two boxes must not have the same size.